microsoft/pxt-calliope/docs/device/usb.md

 The basic steps are:

-1. Connect your @boardname@ to your computer via USB.
+1. Connect your @boardname@ to your computer with a USB cable.
 2. Click **Download** to download the `.hex` file.
 3. Move the `.hex` file from your computer onto the **@drivename@** drive.
 The next section has instructions for the browser that you're using.